hanseljulio/MyOwnStack/README.md

    * removeAll(E value)
      * This function will remove all of the given value in the array
    * equals(Object obj)
-     * This function will check for equality
+     * This function will check for equality between two generic stacks
    * get(int index)
-     * This function will return the value at the given index
+     * This function will return the value at the given index of data type E
    * expandSize()
      * This function will expand the size of the array